 Will there be common space?
 There will be trails, gardens, green space for the community but not a dedicated common house per se.
 The existing house on the property is ideally suited to accommodate community meals, events, celebrations, etc. It will also serve as the home of one of our members.

 Who are the people involved?
 See Member Profiles.

 I’m Interested in Learning More

 I’m interested in learning more; what’s my next step? – while our legal LLC was disbanded, the core group of nine households continues to meet regularly both for social activities and business meetings focused 100% on the Acorn Creek parcel.
 After our re-zoning request is approved, those households not already living at Acorn Creek will be building and moving to their property in stages.

 Other interested individuals will initially be invited to social activities before participating in business meetings as an observer.
 We expect to use the Fall of 2021 through Summer of 2022 to meet those explorers.
 It’s really important to us to find time for explorers to get to know us, and us them.
 To this end, we’ll prioritize time for social times together that are safe, given the current pandemic.

-We are pretty sure we’ll have 11 lots and maybe 12.
-So, given the core group of nine, we are likely open to 2-3 new member households in the community.
+We are pretty sure we’ll have 13 lots.
+So, given the core group of nine, we are likely open to ~4 new member households in the community.
 With the current level of interest, it is likely that in 2022 we’ll find good mutual matches to our values.
 After that we will then be encouraging people to consider being placed on a waiting list.
 Your next step, if interested, would be to fill out the website form and start this important time of mutual learning and exploration.